nativewind/nativewind/README.md

 1. Remove the `className` attribute and replace/merge it with the `style` attribute
 1. Utilises a `react` hook for matching media queries.

-See [the platforms documentation](https://github.com/marklawlor/tailwindcss-react-native/blob/main/docs/platforms.md) for a more detailed explaination)
+For detailed explaination see [the platforms documentation](https://github.com/marklawlor/tailwindcss-react-native/blob/main/docs/platforms.md) for a more detailed explaination)